gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Mon Dec 09 2024
+ Last update on Tue Dec 10 2024

-**23 day before 2025 ⏱** days before new years
+**22 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Jennifer's bot
+🤖 This README.md is updated with pleasure, by Jennifer's bot